chw001/dynamo/recipes/deepseek-v4/deepseek-v4-pro-0813/README.md

 Both GB200 rows were measured on the same 3,541-row 15% agentic trace, each at its own iso-SLA operating point against the joint gate of >= 50 tok/s/user and TTFT p50 < 5 s.

-## Accuracy results

-GPQA-diamond runs for the GB200 profiles are in progress; results will follow.